Simultaneous optical phase and loss estimation revisited: measurement and probe incompatibility: Conclusions

 We have provided a comprehensive perspective on the problem of simultaneous phase and loss estimation in optical interferometry.
 We have shown that probe-incompatibility may be overcome, either by a careful engineering of single mode non-Gaussian state, or utilizing mode entanglement with a lossless reference beam.
 Our results provide strong evidence that measurement incompatibility cannot be overcome, even asymptotically, for states that can surpass probe incompatibility.
 We have also carefully benchmarked all the results obtained with the fundamental bounds, as well as introduced powerful numerical optimization techniques that have not been used in previous studies of the topic.

 In this paper, we have not touched on the distinction between HCRB and tighter bounds that apply when only single-copy measurements are available, see e.g.~\cite{Conlon2020,Hayashi2023a}.
 However, we mention that in scenario (ii) the HCRB can be saturated at the single-copy level~\cite{Albarelli2019,Conlon2020}, even though this may in general require a non-demolition measuremenet of the total number of photons.
 As a perspective for future work, it would be interesting to consider all incompatibility aspects in a unified manner.
-Some mathematical and numerical tools to analyze this scenario have been introduced recently~\cite{Hayashi2024}, but it is unclear how to effectively employ them in the challenging, yet most interesting, regime where the number of photons is large.
+Some mathematical and numerical tools to analyze this scenario have been introduced recently~\cite{Hayashi2024}, but it is unclear how to effectively employ them in the challenging, yet most interesting, regime of a large number of photons.

 One of the possible further studies along these lines is the problem of simultaneous phase and loss estimation in presence of thermal noise (only studied for single-parameter phase~\cite{Gagatsos2017} or loss~\cite{Jonsson2022}), which may be relevant in microwave sensing regime, e.g. for quantum illumination tasks~\cite{Zhao2025}.